-- Apply using our online application system. - o If you are a new user, you'll need to create an account first. - Once you're logged in, select "Livestock Investment Grant FY24". - Apply early so there is enough time to get technical assistance if needed. - o It's best practice to submit your application at least 24 hours in advance. - We are not responsible for any technical or logistical problems that result in a late submission.
-It is your responsibility to ensure that we receive your application before the deadline.
+- Apply for the Livestock Investment Grant using our online application system. - o If you're a new user, you need to create an account first. - Once you're logged in, select "Livestock Investment Grant." - We will only accept one application per farm. - Applications are due by 4 p.m.
+Central Time (CT) on Thursday, November 14, 2024. - We will not accept late applications. - Apply early so that there is enough time to get help with the online application system.
+It's best practice to submit your application at least 24 hours in advance. - We are not responsible for any technical or logistical problems that result in a late submission.
+It is your responsibility to ensure we receive your application before the deadline. - If you can't use the online application system, contact us to request other arrangements.